 Evaluation is increasingly a requirement of new service commissioning and required as part of maintaining evidence-based and resource effective practice.
 A number of nurses are involved in local evaluations and are developing skills and expertise in the area.

 Nurse should have knowledge of why evaluation is important, what it is, how it is planned and conducted and appreciate some of the challenges of undertaking such activity in healthcare settings.
+The evaluation process outlined in figure 1 guides the process of designing and conducting a service evaluation.

 This continuing professional development article provides key information to support nurses in completing evaluation and also points to further online resources that provide more in-depth information and toolkits.